leafsigh/Reinforcement-Learning/README.md

-# Reinforcement_Learning
+# Reinforcement Learning
-Notes and projects are restored in this repo
+Study Notes and Codes are restored in here.
+Now working on 4.3 of *Reinforcement Learning: An Introduction*

+<a download="Reinforcement Learning Notes.md">Study Notes</a>

 # N-Armed-Bandit Problem
 N-Armed-Bandit.ipynb now has included the entire algorithms of this interesting problem.